-- Travel with Jim Fogarty, award-winning landscape architect and author, on this tour of Japan in autumn, when Japan's countryside explodes into symphonies of glorious colour.
-Jim will be assisted by Inge Pullar. - Visit a diverse range of Japan's traditional gardens including: Kinkaku-ji (the Golden Pavilion) & Ryoan-ji (Dragon Peace Temple) in Kyoto, Isui-en in Nara, Kenroku-en in Kanazawa and Koraku-en in Okayama.
-We also visit a number of small gardens by special appointment. - Explore some of Japan's splendid art collections, including Tokyo's National Museum and the magnificent collection of kimonos at Itchiku Kubota Art Museum at the foot of Mt Fuji. - Visit the Jiyu Gakuen School in Tokyo, designed by Frank Lloyd Wright when he lived in Japan. - Experience Japan's unique culture at a tea ceremony in Kanazawa and lunch at the delightful teahouse of Happo-en in Tokyo. - View the great Buddha at Nara's impressive Todai-ji complex, the world's largest timber building. - Explore the historic Kiso Valley, witnessing the distinctive wooden architecture of the Edo era. - Stay one night in Nara in a ryokan a traditional Japanese inn (or in western-style accommodation at the historic Nara Hotel). - Sample an array of traditional cuisine types, including shabu-shabu, teppan-yaki, oskashi and kaiseki. - Conclude with a visit to the Adachi Museum of Art, where a collection of contemporary Japanese art is harmoniously set within one of the most beautiful and admired contemplative gardens in the country.
+- Travel with Jim Fogarty, award-winning landscape architect and author, on this tour of Japan in autumn, when Japan's countryside explodes into symphonies of glorious colour. - Visit a diverse range of Japan's traditional gardens including: Kinkaku-ji (the Golden Pavilion) & Ryoan-ji (Dragon Peace Temple) in Kyoto, Isui-en in Nara, Kenroku-en in Kanazawa and Koraku-en in Okayama.
+We also visit a number of small gardens by special appointment.
+Each garden follows a spiritual and artistic tradition and demonstrates the incredible diverse artistry of the Japanese garden. - Explore some of Japan's splendid art collections, including Tokyo's National Museum and Nara Museum, the Ukiyo-e Museum outside Matsumoto with an impressive woodblock collection, and the magnificent collection of kimonos at Itchiku Kubota Art Museum at the foot of Mt Fuji. - Stroll along Kyoto's charming Philosopher's Walk and visit historic homes in Tokyo and Kanazawa. - Visit the Jiyu Gakuen School in Tokyo, designed by Frank Lloyd Wright when he lived in Japan. - Experience Japan's unique culture at a tea ceremony in Kanazawa and lunch at the delightful teahouse of Happo-en in Tokyo. - View the great Buddha at Nara's impressive Todai-ji complex, the world's largest timber building. - Walk the Kiso Valley's historic Nakasendo Highway, passing through wooden groves and villages with the distinctive wooden architecture of the Edo era.
+Enjoy a reviving green tea in a wayside teahouse and enjoy the glorious views over the countryside. - Stay one night in Nara in a ryokan a traditional Japanese inn (or in western-style accommodation at the historic Nara Hotel). - Sample an array of traditional cuisine types, including shabu-shabu, teppan-yaki, oskashi and kaiseki. - Conclude with a visit to the Adachi Museum of Art, where a collection of contemporary Japanese art is harmoniously set within one of the most beautiful and admired contemplative gardens in the country.